Alf-caput/git-handbook-ufv/notes.md

 However there are 2 options that are highly recommended:

-- **Choosing the default editor used by git**
+- **Choosing the default editor used by Git**

-    By default the editor that git uses for commit messages, merge commits and so on is VI (Visual Improved).
+    By default the editor that Git uses for commit messages, merge commits and so on is VI (Visual Improved).
     This editor although is light weight and efficient can be daunting at first.
-    For that reason we suggest using a more friendly editor such as VSCode
+    For that reason we suggest using a more friendly editor such as VSCode.

     ![image info](./images/set-default-editor.png?raw=true)

     Notes:

-    - In case you set Vi as the default editor and by accident you happen to enter the editor, to exit press `Esc` to enter normal mode then `:q!` to exit the file without saving changes
+    In case you set Vi as the default editor and by accident you happen to enter the editor, to exit press `Esc` to enter normal mode then `:q!` to exit the file without saving changes.

-    - It is possible to change the default editor used by git with the following command
+    It is possible to change the default editor used by Git to VSCode (aliased as `code` with `--wait` flag) with the following command:

+    ```bash
+    $ git config --global core.editor "code --wait"
+    ```
+    You can also edit .gitconfig for the global config at `~/.gitconfig` (on Windows `C:\Users\username\.gitconfig`).

+    To see the current default editor either view `.gitconfig` or use:
     ```shell
-    git config --global core.editor code
+    git config --global core.editor
     ```

-    It is also possible to set the default editor only for the local repo by using the `--local` flag
+    It is also possible to set or view the default editor only for the local repo by using the `--local` flag

-    Or by editing .gitconfig for the global config on Windows C:\Users\username\.gitconfig

-    And for just the local repo under the `.git` folder by editing the `config` file within
+    For the local repo the `.git` folder contains the `config` file.